 Setting off from Dover, the three-day journey will cover a total distance of 280km.

-We'll passing through the historic Somme region of France before finishing at the iconic Menin Gate in Ypres.
+We'll follow some of the historic Western Front in Northern France and Belgium before finishing at the iconic Menin Gate in Ypres.
 We'll be joined by historian Dan Hill who will share historical information with us at each site we visit.

 The full route plan will be released soon and GPX files will be provided to participants, if you have any questions about this please call us on 0333 011 4500.